Six Best Entry-Level Marketing Jobs for You

 Any path to digital marketing is a bright one.
 Your role in this field is to create digital campaigns that sometimes go across multiple channels.
 Many of those areas may be marketing on a business’s website, on social media, or even through email campaigns.

 Finding your way in requires an education as all marketing jobs do.
 Yet, the diversity of where you can work in digital marketing is exponential.
-As many experts note, you may work in an agency, or in a marketing department of a large company.
+As many experts note, you may work in a marketing agency, or in a marketing department of a large company.

 Other areas you could focus on here include working as a consultant or as a freelancer.
 Competition is still fierce, requiring you to have proper credentials and experience.